 Scheduling a test

-Under Settings you can see your user information, besides the option to generate or download your executor key.
-Such key is needed in order to download test scripts via CLI, REST API or Execute in Cloud.
+Under Account, you can see your user information, besides the option to generate or download your executor key.
+Such key is needed in order to download test scripts via CLI, REST API, or Execute in Cloud.

 The first time, you will only be able to download the key; once created you can generate a new one (refresh) or download the existing one.
 Keep in mind that only one key is assigned to a user and once the key is refreshed the old one does not work anymore.